 T&I Credit Union and MSGCU Merger News and FAQ

-Thank you for your membership and continued patience as the technical systems of T&I Credit Union are merged into Michigan Schools and Government Credit Union.
-You will have access to all MSGCU products, services, and locations on November 3.
+Thank you for your membership and continued patience as the technical systems of T&I Credit Union merged into Michigan Schools and Government Credit Union.
+Access to all MSGCU products, services, and locations began on November 3.
 Please see the following frequently asked questions.
+T&I CU credit cards are transitioning to MSGCU cards in February 2026; jump to credit card FAQs.

 Can I still use my T&I CU checks?